Lykos Defence Logo

 Gamified TTXs

 Our most popular offering blends traditional tabletop scenarios with elements of chance, strategy, and scoring, transforming a typical run-through into an engaging simulation.
 Teams make decisions based on unfolding injects, with dice rolls and modifiers reflecting your existing controls like EDR, SIEM, segmentation, and monitoring.
-The result?
-A highly memorable exercise that surfaces gaps in both process and tooling, and makes IR planning and practice fun.
+The result is a highly memorable exercise that surfaces gaps in both process and tooling, and makes preparedness practice genuinely engaging.

 How It Works